Nitrokey/nitrokey-documentation/start/linux/index.md

     - The longer the PIN the better.
 It is possible to use 6 randomly selected words instead as well for the same or better security than random character string.
     - Use 'gpg --card-edit' -> 'admin' -> 'passwd' to achieve this (for Admin PIN case).
     - Please be careful to change Admin PIN first and User PIN second!
 Otherwise the admin-less mode got activated, see [this instructions](https://www.fsij.org/doc-gnuk/gnuk-passphrase-setting.html#) for further information.
+    - Optionally Reset code can be set up ([guide](http://www.fsij.org/doc-gnuk/gnuk-passphrase-setting.html#set-up-pw1-pw3-and-reset-code)).
+The minimum length accepted is 8 characters, however it should be as long as User PIN.
-5. KDF-DO allows for a shorter PIN of 8 characters minimum.
+5. KDF-DO allows for a shorter PIN of 8 characters minimum, by executing part of the calculations on the PC.
 Please use greater length for the increased security.

 **Firmware version 1.2.5 or below: In case you forget a PIN or enter it wrongly three times you need the reset code to unblock the PIN.
 Otherwise the device wouldn't be usable anymore!
 Therefore please [set the reset code](http://www.fsij.org/doc-gnuk/gnuk-passphrase-setting.html#set-up-pw1-pw3-and-reset-code) as well when initialising the key!**